 Food allergies in cats and dogs

-Allergic reactions are usually the result of a presence of a specific protein and in exceptional cases of carbohydrates.
-The most common allergens (substances that an animal is allergic to) in dogs are beef, chicken, egg, maize, wheat, soy and milk.
-In cats, allergic reactions are usually a result of fish, beef, milk and chicken.
-Cats and dogs are usually allergic to between 1 and 5 different allergens.
+Allergic reactions are usually triggered by a protein source and in some rare cases a grain source.
+These substances that cause the reaction are called allergens.
+The most common allergens in dogs are beef, chicken, egg, corn, wheat, soy and milk.
+Cats are usually allergic to fish, beef, milk and chicken.
+In general, dogs and cats are allergic to a range of 1 to 5 allergens.

-The only way to diagnose a food allergy is by giving the animal an elimination diet.
-Blood tests into food allergies are not reliable in cats and dogs.
-There are three diet types: a home-made diet, a diet based on a unique protein source or a diet containing hydrolysed proteins.Home-made elimination diet
+The only way to diagnose a food allergy is to prescribe your pet a special diet.
+This is because blood samples aren’t really reliable in diagnosing an allergy.
+There are three types of elimination diets: a home-made diet, a diet based on a novel protein source, or a diet with hydrolysed protein.

-Do you have a question for our veterinarian about food allergies or food hypersensitivity in your dog or cat?
-Please contact our veterinarian via e-mail at: firstname.lastname@example.org!
+Do you have questions about food allergies or food hypersensitivities in dogs or cats?
+Contact our veterinarian via e-mail at: firstname.lastname@example.org!